sumikara/retail-datawarehouse-e2e/README.md

 | `nf_products` | **Type 1** | Product attributes overwrite — stock levels update in place |
 | `nf_employees_scd` | **Type 2** | Salary and position changes must be historically tracked (each change creates a new version with `start_dt`, `end_dt`, `is_active`) |

+**SCD handling and upsert mindset**
+SCD logic is not treated as a generic merge shortcut.
+Type 1 entities use overwrite-style logic where business meaning allows it, while Type 2 entities use controlled versioning with:

+- `start_dt`
+- `end_dt`
+- `is_active`

+This is effectively an **UPSERT-by-business-rule** pattern, not a blind technical upsert.
+For Type 2, the old row is expired and a new active row is inserted.

 ```mermaid
 flowchart LR
     T0["Type 0\nNo change allowed"] --> X0["Initial value kept forever"]